ArturZurawski/hacs_cmg_waste_collection/README.md

 1. **Daily at 00:01** - Scheduled via `async_track_time_change` in `__init__.py`
 2. **On Home Assistant restart** - Via `async_config_entry_first_refresh`
 3. **Manual refresh** - Via refresh button triggering `coordinator.async_request_refresh()`

+**Automatic Period Selection:** On each update, the integration automatically queries the API for the current schedule period that contains today's date.
+This means:
+- When a new year's schedule is published, the integration automatically switches to it
+- No manual reconfiguration needed when schedule periods change
+- The integration logs when a period change is detected

 ## Data Structure